Attention spans are lower than ever, and people no longer tend to sit down and read through an email’s or a webpage’s content.

-The Bloglovin‘ email uses a header to draw the readers’ eye at the start of each new content block.
-The recipient can scan down the left hand edge of the page to see which blog post is most relevant to them.
-Bloglovin’ have repeated the F-shaped reading pattern a number of times in this example due to it’s length.
+The Bloglovin‘ email uses a header to draw the readers’ eye to the start of each new content block.
+The reader can scan down the left side of the page to see which blog post is most relevant to them.
+Bloglovin’ repeat the F-shaped pattern a number of times in the email.

 It’s your turn to use the F-shaped pattern